 Start conversing in German from your first day of class!
-Our regular courses and grammar review courses are arranged in accordance with the Common European Framework of Reference (CEFR) levels A1 - C2, and we design our curriculum so you can effectively reach the level of proficiency in German you want to achieve, whether that be taking internationally recognized proficiency exams like TestDaF or spending time living and working in a German-speaking country.
-We highly recommend consolidating and perfecting language skills learned in our advanced beginner - mastery level courses in our conversation courses that explore in depth topics such as film, literature, art, politics, and business.
+Our regular courses (see below) and grammar review courses are arranged in accordance with the Common European Framework of Reference (CEFR) levels A1 (beginner) - C2 (mastery), and we design our curriculum so you can effectively reach the level of proficiency in German you want to achieve, whether that be taking internationally recognized proficiency exams like TestDaF or spending time living and working in a German-speaking country.
+We highly recommend consolidating and perfecting language skills learned in our advanced beginner - mastery level courses in our special courses that explore in depth topics such as film, literature, art, politics, and business.

 Our careful selection of coursebooks and supplemental materials ensure that you will not only learn language structures, but you will also be introduced to the history, geography, and culture of Austria, Germany, and Switzerland.
 Our instructors all have years of experience teaching German as a foreign language in New York and beyond, and bring to the classroom their strong educational backgrounds in linguistics, literature, translation, international relations, film, visual art, business, and pedagogy.